mongodb/docs-cluster-to-cluster-sync/source/includes/opts/telemetry-statement.rst

-``mongosync`` collects anonymous aggregated usage data to improve MongoDB products. ``mongosync`` collects this information by default, but you can disable this data collection when you run ``mongosync``.
+``mongosync`` collects anonymous aggregated usage data to improve MongoDB products. ``mongosync`` collects this telemetry information by default, but you can also disable the data collection when you run ``mongosync``.